-Well I think the word already obvious.
+Well, I think the word is already obvious.
 Contrast just mean different of two opposite thing.

-So I think it also obvious what it mean in black and white photography.
-Contrast mean the different between the white and the black.
+So I think it is also obvious what it means in black and white photography.
+Contrast means the difference between white and black.

 I did explain this before but let review again about black and white photography.

-If you really look at black and white photography, the truth it’s not fill with black and white color.
-But actually with gray color which happen to have dark tone and light tone.
+If you really look at black and white photography, the truth it’s not filled with black and white color.
+But actually with gray color which happens to have a dark tone and light tone.

 Read More: Defining Monochrome Photography

 As you can see it’s a box of gradual color from dark (left) to bright (right).
 Can’t tell?
 But if you look more closely there’s a distinction between the left part and right part.
 Now, this is because both sides have a familiar tone and because of that, it almost looks the same.
 That’s low contrast.